macababbadcherry/Learning-SQL/Case Study # 1 - Online Sports Retail/README.md

 # Case Study 1 : Optimizing Online Sports Retail Revenue

 ## Project Description
--In this project, we'll analyze the product data of an online sports clothing company and develop recommendations to help the company maximize its revenue.
-The information includes prices, discounts, revenue, ratings, reviews, product descriptions, and website traffic.-
+~~In this project, we'll analyze the product data of an online sports clothing company and develop recommendations to help the company maximize its revenue.
+The information includes prices, discounts, revenue, ratings, reviews, product descriptions, and website traffic.~~

 Sports clothing and athleisure attire is a huge industry, worth approximately $193 billion in 2021 with a strong growth forecast over the next decade!